aunkenlabs/kafka-simple-webhooks/README.md

 - Send messages at least once.
 - Request method and headers are configurable.
 - Retries requests with exponential backoff.
+- Agnostic of message type (reads the message as byte array and send it to the url as is).

 ## Description
 Using kafka streams client, consumes messages from kafka on the configured topic.